samvtran/jetbrains-macos-keybindings-for-all/README.md

 [Cheatsheet](Keymap-macOS%20For%20All.pdf)

-This repo converts the lovely Mac OS X 10.5+ keymap in JetBrains IDEs from macOS-specific bindings to ones without `meta` (i.e., the Command/splat/cloverleaf interchange from hell).
+This repo converts the macOS keymap (previously known as Mac OS X 10.5+) in JetBrains IDEs from macOS-specific shortcuts to shortcuts without `meta` (i.e., the Command/splat/cloverleaf interchange from hell).

 While some keybindings are close to their original, others have more modifier keys or different bindings altogether to avoid conflicts.